中文版|English

 2.4 Precise Operation

-The team operators control the ROV to remove the connector from the “elevator” first and then insert the connector into the seabed detector which is then started by the rotary switch.
+The team operators control the ROV to remove the connector from the “elevator”, insert the connector into the seabed detector which is then started by the rotary switch.
 In this task, the interface of the seabed detector is set in three types: large, medium and small, and different types of interfaces are inserted to obtain different scores.

 Specific tasks: